RPalaciosDev/Project2_CST438-01_2252/README.md

 ## Acknowledgments

-- Expo Team for the amazing framework
+- Expo Team for the mobile framework
-- React Native community
+- Spring Boot Team for the backend framework
 - All contributors to this project